Patterns

 Patterns are a powerful way to manage pre-assembled, reusable building blocks for content in Uniform visual workspace.

-1. Component patterns: Share pre-assembled components between multiple compositions in Uniform visual workspace.
+1. Component patterns: Reuse pre-assembled components in multiple compositions.

 On a high level, patterns are useful when you want to